 - What have your Risk behaviors’ been in the past 12 months?

-- Tester will need to fill out a form that will only have your date of birth, zip code, state you were born in, race, ethnicity, gender, have you ever been tested before, the outcome of the test and what month and year was your last test.
+- We will ask for you name with your dates of birth, zip code, state you were born in, race, ethnicity, gender, have you ever been tested before, the outcome of the test and what month and year was your last test.

-- The tester will do a finger prick to draw the blood; they will wipe the first drop off and then take the second drop for the test.
+- You have the option of receiving a finger prick test or oral swab test.
+The tester will do a finger prick to draw the blood; they will wipe the first drop off and then take the second drop for the test.

 - The blood vial will then be placed into the test kit.
-This will then take 15/20 minutes to run the blood sample.
+This will then take about 5 minutes to get the results

 - While the test is running the tester will ask a few personal questions that are asked with all clients.